rakibhasan-0/yotei/Chapters/QA/frontend-tests.md

 - [Jest](https://jestjs.io/docs/getting-started)
 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro)

-# Jest
-Jest is a framework for testing Javascript code that will be used together with the React Testing Library.

-**Install Jest with:**

-    npm install --save-dev jest

-## TODO: Jest code exampels of tests here

 # React Testing Library
 React Testing Library includes functionality to test React components.
 It is used together with Jest to make a testing framework for our frontend.